 9. Improve Conversion and AOV With Personalization

 People only buy what suits them.
-Presenting them with the right options converts more.
-This can be presenting them with items similar people bought.
+So, presenting them with the right options converts more.
+An example can be presenting them with items similar people bought.
 Using a tactic like “visitors who viewed x also viewed” generates 68% of eCommerce revenue.

 You can also send people marketing emails based on their search behavior.
 Or, consider their location and present them with weather-sensitive, locally relevant ideas such as rain gear on a rainy day or flips flops on a sunny day.

-Featuring complementary products on product pages is another way to increase AOV.
-People appreciate relevant offers.
+Moreover, featuring complementary products on product pages is another way to increase AOV.
+After all, most people appreciate relevant offers.